UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 ### Immutability
 The objects implementing what is called *state* below are immutable, and we use the built_value and built_collection libraries to maintain immutability and get some nice features (such as automatic equality comparison, automatic JSON serialization).
 When an object is immutable, no changes can be made to it.
 When you think you want to change an object, what you really want to do is to make a new object that is just like the old object, except in the place(s) you want to change.

 This seems as though it would be very memory expensive, but implemented correctly, it's fairly efficient.
-For example, if you have a large object tree and want to change out subtree of it, then most of the old subtrees can be shared with the new one.
+For example, if you have a large object tree and want to change one subtree of it, then most of the old subtrees can be shared with the new one.
 The only objects that need to change are those representing nodes between the changed subtree and the root.

 Unfortunately, built_value is implemented in a way that requires quite a bit of boilerplate code to express fairly simple objects.
 For example, we need an object representing an "action" (actions are described below) that changes the Boolean value of one UI setting (namely whether copy/pasted strands keep the same color in the new strand, or generate a new color).